 Come the '90s, Pulp’s Jarvis Cocker and Blur’s Graham Coxon brought the blazer to the Britpop scene (paired with battered Converse and a skinny tie), with Elastica’s Justine Frischmann layering over a band tee or a classic white shirt.
 Since then, we’ve seen Kate Moss bring a sexier edge to the rock’n’roll blazer, and it’s become a staple of French style when worn with rolled-up sleeves and mussed-up hair.

-How did designers reimagine the jacket du jour for SS17?
+How did designers reimagine the jacket du jour for this autumn/winter season?
 Gucci gave it an eccentric and whimsical twist with sharp lapel piping in bright colours, gold fabrics and floral embroidery, while Saint Laurent’s were given a super-sexy Grace Jones touch.
 DKNY served extreme proportions – think tiny waists, wide shoulders and extra-long sleeves – and Off-White put a sporty spin on white blazers with mismatched hems, baseball caps and racing stripes.